ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 ## Hardware Specifications

 The hardware used in this tutorial is '**SQL Server 2016 SP1 Enterprise on Windows Server 2016**' on Azure.
-This edition has been pre-configured with Microsoft R Server (in-database) installation.
-Microsoft R Server provides the option to develop high performance R solutions on Windows while connecting to the database or data source of your choice.
+This edition has been pre-configured with Microsoft ML Server (in-database) installation.
+Microsoft ML Server provides the option to develop high performance R solutions on Windows while connecting to the database or data source of your choice.
 The detailed hardware configuration is show as follows.
 Please follow [this instruction](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision) on how to provision a SQL Server virtual machine in the Azure Portal.

 | Attribute  | Description |
 |------------|-------------|